canonical/lxd/doc/api-extensions.md

 This introduces per-pool project disk limits, introducing a `limits.disk.pool.NAME` configuration option to the project limits.
 When `limits.disk.pool.POOLNAME: 0` for a project, the pool is excluded from `lxc storage list` in that project.

+## `identity_management`

+Adds functionality to create and delete TLS identities whose permissions can be managed via group membership.